 Our laboratory is interested in understanding how the cell cycle is regulated in the context of organismal development.
 We are using the nematode Caenorhabditis elegans as a model system.
 The adult C. elegans has only 959 somatic cells, yet has multiple tissues, including muscle, skin, neurons, and intestine.
 Somatic cell divisions are developmentally programmed and largely invariant, thereby allowing detailed analysis of individual cell divisions through development.

-We are currently focusing on understanding the functions of the cullin/RING finger class of ubiquitin-protein ligases, whose members target the ubiquitin-mediated degradation of a diverse set of substrates, including cell cycle regulators.
-Cullin/RING finger complexes comprise a core that includes cullins and RING finger proteins.
+Historically, we have focused on understanding the functions of the cullin/RING finger class of ubiquitin-protein ligases, whose members target the ubiquitin-mediated degradation of a diverse set of substrates, including cell cycle regulators.
 The cullin gene family contains five major branches in metazoa.
-Our laboratory is currently exploring the in vivo functions of the C. elegans cullins CUL-1, CUL-2, and CUL-4.
+Our laboratory has explored the in vivo functions of the C. elegans cullins CUL-1, CUL-2, and CUL-4.
 CUL-1 functions as a negative cell cycle regulator, which is required for cell cycle exit.
-In the absence of CUL-1, dividing cells are unable to respond to developmental cues to exit the cell cycle, and instead continue to proliferate thereby producing hyperplasia.
-CUL-2, in contrast, is a positive cell cycle regulator that is required for a number of different cell cycle events: G1 phase progression, chromatin condensation, and mitotic and meiotic progression.
+CUL-2 is a positive cell cycle regulator that is required for a number of different cell cycle events: G1 phase progression, chromatin condensation, and mitotic and meiotic progression.
 Finally, CUL-4 functions as a negative regulator of DNA replication that acts to restrict DNA replication licensing.

 Cellular biology; molecular genetics; regulation of cell division in Caenorhabditis elegans